funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         -dbr DAYS_BETWEEN_DB_RETEST, --days-between-db-retest DAYS_BETWEEN_DB_RETEST
                                 Set the numbers of days between each retest of domains present into inactive-db.json.
                                 Configured value: 1
+        -dbc DAYS_BETWEEN_DB_CLEAN, --days-between-db-clean DAYS_BETWEEN_DB_CLEAN
+                                Set the numbers of days since the introduction of a subject into inactive-db.json for it to qualifies for deletion.
+                                Configured value: 28
         -wdb, --whois-database
                                 Switch the value of the usage of a database to store whois data to avoid whois servers rate limit.
                                 Configured value: True